imLiaMxo/Horizon/README.md

 BM_SECRET_KEY=BATTLEMETRICS_AUTH_TOKEN(https://www.battlemetrics.com/developers/token)
 ```

-You will then need to migrate the database by running `php artisan migrate`.
+~~You will then need to migrate the database by running `php artisan migrate`.
 The first account to login will become the ``root`` user.
 And finally, to get all the packages and compile the css/js, simply run `npm install` and `npm run dev`.
-Then you're all good!~~~
+Then you're all good!~~

-NEW INSTALLATION PAGE
+The new installation page will do it for you!
+Just input your SQL details and API Keys, and voila!